The Dirichlet problem for a family of totally degenerate differential operators: Review of Abstract Potential Theory

 \subsection{Resolutive sets}

-Throughout the rest of this section $\u$ will denote a given hyperharmonic sheaf on the space $E$.
-Let us give the following definition. \begin{defn}[{\bfseries \textit{MP}-set}] An open set $U \subseteq E$ will be called a \textup{minimum principle set}, in short a MP\textup{-set}, if every $\u$-function $u$ which is non-negative outside the intersection with $U$ of a compact set $K \subseteq E$ and
+Throughout the rest of this section $\Ud$ will denote a given hyperharmonic sheaf on the space $\Ec$.
+Let us give the following definition. \begin{defn} An open set $U \subseteq \Ec$ will be called a \textup{minimum principle set}, in short a \textup{MP-set}, if every $\Ud$-function $u$ which is non-negative outside the intersection with $U$ of a compact set $K \subseteq \Ec$ and

-is non-negative on $U$. \end{defn} \begin{rem} We point out that, if in the previous definition we are considering an open set $U$ with compact closure, we drop the condition that a $\u$-function $u$ is non-negative outside the intersection with $U$ of a compact set $K \subseteq E$. \end{rem} Let $\u$ be the hyperharmonic sheaf on $E$, $U \subseteq E$ be a \textit{MP}-set and let $\p: \partial U \rightarrow [-\infty,+\infty]$.
-Let us consider the set
+is non-negative on $U$. \end{defn} \begin{rem}{\rm We point out that, if in the previous definition we are considering an open set $U$ with compact closure, we drop the condition that a $\Ud$-function $u$ is non-negative outside the intersection with $U$ of a compact set $K \subseteq \Ec$.} \end{rem}